 She has traveled extensively as a researcher and diplomat.
 On behalf of the State Department, she traveled to Austria, Bahrain, China, Egypt, France, Haiti, Hong Kong, the Netherlands, Sweden, and the UK.
 She made six research trips to Bangladesh, and has conducted human rights research in India, Papua New Guinea, Tanzania, and Thailand.

 Sarah is a graduate of Grinnell College and the Fletcher School at Tufts, with an MA in international relations.
-She is a term member of the Council on Foreign Relations, a board member of the Houston Committee on Foreign Relations, and a fellow of the Truman National Security Project.
+She is a board member of the Houston Committee on Foreign Relations, a fellow of the Truman National Security Project, and a former term member of the Council on Foreign Relations.
 In 2012, she was named to Forbes' first "30 Under 30" list for law and policy.